Pre-K Frequently Asked Questions

 - 10. What curricula are used in pre-K?

-Tennessee’s VPK and Head Start programs choose a curriculum from a list of approved curricula that are research based, reliable, age-appropriate and aligned with the TN Early Learning Developmental Standards.
-Read the list of approved curricula for the TN VPK.
+Tennessee's VPK and Head Start programs choose a curriculum from a list of approved curricula that are research based, reliable, age-appropriate and aligned with the TN Early Learning Developmental Standards.
+The most recent revision to this list was made in 2014.
+Read the current list of approved curricula for the TN VPK.
 Other programs may make those decisions at the local level.

 - 11. Is transportation provided to the preschool?